Common Themes in Weight Loss

 Exercising will help—up to a point.
 Exercise is an important piece to weight loss, but it takes more than exercising.
 Consider that when a National Institutes of Health (NIH) Task Force set guidelines for losing weight a few of years ago, it said that people wanting to shed pounds should create a calorie deficit of 500-1,000 calories a day.
 Walking

 with moderately intensity for 30-45 minutes can expend about 100-200 calories.
 However, the bulk of the calorie deficit comes from eating less food.

 While exercise alone does not just melt off the pounds the way many people assume, it is important to note that vigorous physical activity is a great motivator in a weight-control effort.
 It is also great at helping to keep the weight off after you have lost it.

-During the first six months after my weight loss, I gained back nine pounds—twice.
+During the first 6 months after my weight loss, I gained back 9 pounds—twice.
 It was very hard losing them both times.
 I had to go into that super-mindful small-portions, no-sweets mode again, and knew I didn't want to sustain that kind of vigilance for the rest of my life.